AntonSol919/linkspace/basics.md

 The leaks compound when multi party systems trying to build their questions/answers system.
 Answers become invalid, integrity and backup are build ad-hoc, and parties require expensive synchronization to agree on things[^sync].

 [^sync]: Or instead of synchronization you add unique ID's to each event across the network.
-If you chose a strong hash, and each event can reference others by their hash - you've just build a special purpose supernet.
+If you chose a strong hash, and each event can reference others by their hash - you've just built a special purpose supernet.

 Once you start thinking in terms of supernets, it becomes clear that this is accidental and unnecessary complexity when communicating in a group - and that we can do things that are practically impossible if we keep talking streams.